 If the wick is not trimmed, the flame of the candle may grow too large and begin to smoke or flicker, which are signs that the flame isn’t properly controlled.
 If this occurs, simply extinguish the flame, wait for the candle to completely cool, and trim the wick with either a wick trimmer or scissors.

 If dust forms on the surface of your candle, be sure to clean it off before lighting.
 To do this, use a soft cloth that is either dry or lightly dampened with water.
 You can also use a piece of nylon.

 A snuffer is recommended when extinguishing your candle.
-However, blowing out your candle works just as well.
-When you blow it out, be careful not to splatter the hot wax!
+However, blowing out your candle works, too (just be careful not to splatter the hot wax!)

-Antique Candle Co.™ strives to bring a stylish and enjoyable candle experience to your home!
+Antique Candle Co.® strives to bring a stylish and enjoyable candle experience to your home!
 But once the candle leaves us, it still needs to be handled with care.

 I hope that this short guide has helped you better understand how to care for your candle and has answered some of questions you may have had.
 Follow these tips, and your candle will surely reach its full potential from start to finish!

 Feelin' like a candle care PRO?!
 We hope so!
 If you're looking for that "candle connoisseur" status, check out even MORE tips and tricks on our blog!